GoodnessJames/simple_shell/README.md

 The simple shell program allows command input, execution, and effective error handling for invalid commands.
 The simple shell when invoked displays a prompt ready to accept input from the user and after execution, the prompt is displayed again.

 ### Basic Terminologies used in the Simple Shell Program
 - **Commands:** These are specific instructions given to the CLI (shell) to perform an action.
-Few examples of shell commands includes: pwd, ls, cd, etc.
+A few examples of shell commands include pwd, ls, cd, etc.
-- **Arguments:** Argumets are additional pieces of information provided to a shell program to modify its behaviour.
-Arguments follow the commands and are seperated by spaces.
-Example: ls -l (The -l argument tells the `ls` command to display a detailed information about files and directories).
+- **Arguments:** Arguments are additional pieces of information provided to a shell program to modify its behavior.
+Arguments follow the commands and are separated by spaces.
+Example: ls -l (The -l argument tells the `ls` command to display detailed information about files and directories).
 - **Options:** Options are also known as flags.
-Options/flags are special types of arguments that modify the behaviour of a command.
+Options/flags are special types of arguments that modify the behavior of a command.
 They start with a hyphen or double hyphen and are often preceded by a single letter or word.
 Example: rm -i (interactive removing of a file).

 ### Key Functionalities of the Simple Shell:
 - Displays a prompt ": ) " and waits for user input.